 - The feasibility of conducting the project within the required time frame

-The Quality Improvement Award Application must be completed and submitted through our online application process.
-Submission deadline is November 18, 2016.
+The Quality Improvement Award Application must be completed and submitted through our online application process by November 11, 2019.